-Somatic symptom and related disorders are associated with genetic vulnerabilities, early traumatic experiences, high degrees of stress or sensitivity to stress, social reinforcement towards physical but not mental symptoms, and cultural bias against mental illness (American Psychiatric Association, 2013).1 Somatic and especially conversion symptoms are heavily associated with dissociative disorders, especially in other cultures.
+Somatic symptom and related disorders are associated with genetic vulnerabilities, early traumatic experiences, high degrees of stress or sensitivity to stress, social reinforcement towards physical but not mental symptoms, and cultural bias against mental illness (American Psychiatric Association, 2013).1 Somatic and especially conversion symptoms are heavily associated with dissociative disorders, especially in non-Western cultures.
 The ICD-10 calls dissociative disorders conversion disorders and places them between "reaction to severe stress, and adjustment disorders" and "somatoform disorders" ("Neurotic, Stress-related and Somatoform Disorders," 1993, pp. 33-34).2

 Somatic symptom and related disorders include:

-Somatic symptom disorder, illness anxiety disorder, psychological factors affecting other medical conditions, other specified somatic symptom and related disorder, and unspecified somatic symptom and related disorder are not addressed within a unique page.
+Somatic symptom disorder, illness anxiety disorder, psychological factors affecting other medical conditions, other specified somatic symptom and related disorder, and unspecified somatic symptom and related disorder are not addressed within a unique page on this website.
 Somatic symptom disorder is characterized "by distressing somatic symptoms plus abnormal thoughts, feelings, and behaviors in response to these symptoms" (American Psychiatric Association, 2013).1 It frequently involves multiple somatic symptoms, though sometimes it can present with only one severe symptom, usually severe pain.
 When multiple symptoms are present, they can be experienced as normal bodily sensations or discomfort, and symptoms can be specific and localized or generalized.
 Again, symptoms can be caused by a known condition and still lead to a diagnosis of somatic symptom disorder if the individual's reactions to their symptoms are disproportionate and disruptive or disabling.
 Treating any existing medical issues will often fail to alleviate the individual's concerns and may instead cause a worsening of their symptoms (American Psychiatric Association, 2013).1